neogeo-mzs/Mezz-Estate-NeoGeo-Audio-Driver/README.md

 ###### Command 15: Set timer A frequency
-**format: `$0F %AAAAAAAA (timer A MSB) %TTTTTTAA (Timing; timer A LSB)`** *This also enables timer a and disables timer b*
+**format: `$0F %AAAAAAAA (timer A MSB) %TTTTTTAA (Timing; timer A LSB)`**

 ###### Command 16~31: Wait ticks (nibble)
 **format: `$1T (Timing)`**